salesforceiq-oss/angular-popgun/README.md

 ## Run Demo Popgun Application
-Run `iqb start` in the root directory to run a demo application with Popgun.
+Run `iqb start` in the root directory to run a demo application with Angular-Popgun.